buikema/portfolio/content/work/honey-creek-meadows.md

 *At least in theory*, the default system font within an operating system or web browser is designed for optimal readability.
 A project that values an easy to read website above brand identity seemed like an ideal situation to see what can be done within the default system UI font-family.

 [Marcin Wichary’s](http://www.twitter.com/mwichary) writing about [different approaches to using the default system font on a website](https://www.smashingmagazine.com/2015/11/using-system-ui-fonts-practical-guide/) convinced me that this could work for the project.
-Here is the method Marcin’s supported:
+Here is the method Marcin supported:

 ```css
 body {